pypa/distlib/docs/reference.rst

       This method should be implemented in subclasses.
-It returns a (potentially empty) dictionary whose keys are the versions located for the project named by ``name``, and whose values are metadata and lists of dictionaries holding information about located archives to download for the corresponding version of the named project.
-These dictionaries will contain at least an ``url`` key indicating where the distribution archive is to be found, and a ``filename`` key indicating a suitable filename to store the archive locally.
+It returns a (potentially empty) dictionary whose keys are the versions located for the project named by ``name``, and whose values are instances of :class:`distlib.util.Distribution`.

    .. method:: convert_url_to_download_info(url, project_name)